Spondylolysis (Pars Stress Fracture)

 The Pars Interarticularis

-Each vertebra in the lumbar spine has a narrow isthmus of bone on its posterior arch called the pars interarticularis — Latin for "the part between the joints."
+Each vertebra in the lumbar spine has a narrow isthmus of bone on its posterior arch called the pars interarticularis, Latin for "the part between the joints."
 This small bridge of cortical bone sits between the superior and inferior articular facets, connecting the front and back elements of the vertebra.
 Because of its position and geometry, the pars bears significant tensile and compressive stress every time the spine moves into extension (backward bending) or rotates.
-In skeletally immature athletes, whose bone remodeling lags behind training load, this stress can accumulate faster than the bone can repair itself — resulting in a stress reaction (early bone marrow edema) or, if loading continues, an overt stress fracture.
+In skeletally immature athletes, whose bone remodeling lags behind training load, this stress can accumulate faster than the bone can repair itself.
+This results in a stress reaction (early bone marrow edema) or, if loading continues, an overt stress fracture.

 Who Gets It and Why